Chris Carruthers: York City

 Carruthers joined Conference Premier club York City on 28 September 2009 on a one-month loan to provide competition for the left-side.
 He made his debut in a 1–1 home draw with Stevenage Borough on 3 October, after coming on as a 76th-minute substitute.
 In November, the loan was extended until 2 January 2010.
-Carruthers scored his first York goal with the opening goal in a 2–1 home victory over Wrexham on 5 December after heading in a Michael Rankine cross.
+Carruthers scored his first York goal with the opening goal in a 2–1 home victory over Wrexham on 5 December after heading in a cross by Michael Rankine.
 After the loan spell concluded, he was offered a one-and-a-half-year contract by York and was subsequently released by Oxford.
 He signed for York permanently on 6 January.
 He scored in his first match after signing, opening the scoring in a 4–1 home win over Hayes & Yeading United on 16 January, converting from a Richard Brodie cross.

 He picked up an ankle injury seven minutes into a 2–1 home defeat to Salisbury City on 9 March 2010, and made his return in a 1–1 home draw with Tamworth on 27 March.
 He played in both legs of York's play-off semi-final victory over Luton, which finished 2–0 on aggregate, and scored the goal in the 1–0 away win in the second leg with a clipped shot from three yards after goalkeeper Mark Tyler parried Rankine's free kick.
 Following the match, he was hit by a coin with the York squad being forced to leave the ground through the back of a stand after having missiles thrown at them by a section of Luton fans.
-He started in the 2010 Conference Premier play-off Final at Wembley Stadium on 16 May, being substituted on 74 minutes, as York lost 3–1 to Oxford.
+He started in the 2010 Conference Premier play-off final at Wembley Stadium on 16 May, being substituted on 74 minutes, as York lost 3–1 to Oxford.
 He finished the season with 39 appearances and 3 goals for York.

 Carruthers made his first appearance of 2010–11 in the opening match, a 2–1 home defeat to Kidderminster Harriers on 14 August 2010, in which he was substituted in the 65th minute.
 He suffered a knee injury in a 3–0 home victory over Altrincham on 28 August and it was believed this would keep him out of the team for a month.
 Carruthers made his return as an 81st-minute substitute in a 2–0 victory away to Kidderminster in the FA Cup fourth qualifying round on 23 October.
 His first start since August came on 17 November in a 3–0 home victory over League Two club Rotherham United in an FA Cup first round replay.
 He scored his first goal of the season in the 87th minute of a 2–1 defeat away to Darlington on 23 April 2011.
 His season finished with 29 appearances and 1 goal and was released by York on 23 June.